Advising on Pharmaceutical Discovery and Development Strategy

 Partnering and Managing Relationships

 The DDI cultivates relationships between internal and external partners, manages alliances and is flexible with the kinds of partnerships and investment models that are developed.
-Portfolio projects are available for partnering at all stages in the research and development process.
-The DDI portfolio provides potential partners with innovative de-risked drug candidates with industry-standard data packages and consolidated intellectual property.
+Pipeline projects are available for partnering at all stages in the research and development process.
+The DDI pipeline provides potential partners with innovative de-risked drug candidates with industry-standard data packages and consolidated intellectual property.

 The DDI leverages internal and external resources to accelerate projects.
-This approach is valuable because it:
+Resources include:

-- Integrated network of specialized and cost-effective services to facilitate innovative translational science
+- Partnerships with OSUCCC Shared Resources that provide an integrated network of specialized and cost-effective services to facilitate innovative translational science as well as access to state-of-the-art technology and instrumentation

 For more information, contact the DDI at firstname.lastname@example.org.